 Sascha Müller-Kraenner is one of the founders and a Partner of Ecologic Institute, Berlin.
-In April 2008, he became Vice-Chairman of the Ecologic Institute in Washington DC - Ecologic’s newly incorporated presence.
+In 2008, he became a founding Director of the Ecologic Institute in Washington DC - Ecologic Institute's American incorporated presence.

-Sascha Müller-Kraenner is Senior Policy Adviser and the European representative to The Nature Conservancy, a leading international conservation organisation with over one million members and supporters as well as programmes in 30 countries.
-From 2003-2006, Sascha Müller-Kraenner served as the Heinrich Böll Foundation's Director for Europe and North America, as well as head of the Foundation's program on foreign and security policy.
-From 1998 - 2002 he served as Director of the Foundation's office in Washington DC.
+Starting in January 2015, Sascha Müller-Kraenner will serve as Executive Director and CEO of Deutsche Umwelthilfe (DHU), a German nature, environment, and consumer organization.
+From 2007 until 2014, he worked in various positions for The Nature Conservancy (TNC) and was responsible for TNC's European program.
+TNC is a leading international conservation organization with over one million members and supporters as well as programs in 30 countries.
+From 2003 until 2006, Sascha Müller-Kraenner served as the Heinrich Böll Foundation's Director for Europe and North America, as well as head of the Foundation's program on foreign and security policy.
+From 1998 until 2002 he served as Director of the Foundation's office in Washington DC.

 Sascha Müller-Kraenner serves on the Advisory Board of the Humboldt Institution on Transatlantic Issues, he is a Member of the Working Group on Global Issues of the German Council on Foreign Relations, the German Society for the United Nations, Birdlife Germany, as well as of the Indo-German Forum on International Environmental Governance.